DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The limits of document search

 We argue that this algorithm finds all documents with uniqueness number $\uqnum_D < \uqlim$.
 Clearly, the algorithm explores all sets $\partialset$ of size less than $\uqlim$ for which there exist matching documents.
 So, eventually, the algorithm will find the unique set for each document, which it will then extend to the corresponding full document.

-It is easy to see that the brute-force part, while $|\partialset| < \uqlim$ requires at most $\order(\n^{\uqlim})$ queries.
+It is easy to see that the brute-force part, when $|\partialset| < \uqlim$, requires at most $\order(\n^{\uqlim})$ queries.
 However, the algorithm does not expand keyword sets with negative responses, and on average, document sparsity leads to a significantly lower number of queries.
 Once $|\partialset| \geq \uqlim$ the algorithm enters a linear exploration, as it stops branching.
-It runs through this linear phase for every document.
+It runs through this linear phase exactly once for each document.
 Resulting in a total complexity of $\order(\n^{\uqlim} + \n{}d)$.